How do I get Started?

-A CGU Gathering is simply a few unity-minded followers of Jesus deciding to gather and embrace the below mission statement.
+A CGU Gathering is simply a few unity-minded followers of Jesus deciding to gather and embrace the following:

-We encourage CGU Gatherings to meet quarterly and to share a meal (or at least a cup of coffee).
-Keep it casual, eat together, share a short message, and leave lots of time for discussion and sharing.
+We also encourage sharing a meal (or at least a cup of coffee).
+We encourage a casual atmosphere where participants can eat together, share a short message, and leave lots of time for discussion and sharing.

 A STEP-BY-STEP GUIDE

 These are suggestions and not requirements.
 Gatherings are independent groups.
 CGU does not govern gatherings or the content or conversations at gatherings, CGU facilitates connection, communication, and educational support to encourage Christian unity among followers of Jesus.
 CGU is here to help, support, and provide resources.

 1. Work with the Spirit of God: God’s Spirit is moving among his people, inspiring unity-minded Christians to pray as Jesus prayed for a spirit of unity to exist among his followers (John 17:21-23).

 2. Get listed on the CGU Gatherings Map: Don't be shy!
 You can start as an Emerging Gathering contact.
 Some will be prompted to become gathering leaders, and others simply a point of contact.
 Both are equally important.
 We need Emerging Gathering to begin the connection process.
 Email John at John@commongroundsunity.org or Russ at firstname.lastname@example.org, and we will get you listed on the map.

 3. Conversations: Begin a conversation with those who are like-minded.
 We are not seeking to convince those who do not have the same heart for unity as we do - we are simply asking those who desire to "maintain the unity of the Spirit in the bond of peace" (Eph.
 4:3) to gather and work together as brothers and sisters in Christ.